algebris/ga-test/README.md

 ## Configure

-This module well tested with real GA credentials, so in order to test in live data, please obtain JSON key file from Google.
-Then you have to create .env file in app directory.
+This module is well tested with real GA credentials, so for testing on real data, please get JSON key file from Google.
+Then you must to create .env file in app directory.

 Example of .env
 ```